eldermoraes/quarkus-workshop-langchain4j/docs/docs/index.md

 - **Section 2 – Agentic systems (4 steps):**
   You’ll extend the chatbot into an agentic workflow, introducing planning, supervision, and collaboration patterns.

+- **Section 3 – Deploying to Kubernetes (1 step):**
+  You’ll learn what you need to do to deploy your AI-infused application into a Kubernetes cluster and what are the best practices to do it using Quarkus.

 Each step builds on the previous one, with the results stored in separate directories (`step-XX`):

 - Final solution for Section 1: `section-1/step-11`
 - Final solution for Section 2: `section-2/step-04`
+- Final solution for Section 2: `section-3/step-01`
+-
 ---

 ## How to Work with Steps